Mohammed55Z/Zenful/README.md

 # ZenAura
 ## My personal amazingly clean theme.
+(It was named Zenppuccin)

 ![image](https://github.com/user-attachments/assets/13d17774-6b41-4f0a-95a6-23036e5ff065)

-## ✨**What is Zenppuccin?**
+## ✨**What is ZenAura?**
-Zenppuccin is a comprehensive theme pack for Zen Browser that fuses four signature styles into one cohesive UI overhaul:
+ZenAura is a comprehensive theme pack for Zen Browser that fuses four signature styles into one cohesive UI overhaul:

 * **Nebula:** a minimal theme made for Zen Browser which adds a lot of new animations, glass-like blur, UI changes, and more.
 It is inspired by glassmorphism and minimal gradients.
 * **Personal Tweaks:** made by me, cool animations, general ui tweaks, Better font, text contrast, essetial tweaks, Arc Copy link (Idk why to some users dosen't work) and more.